Back to KANs Hub

 return bases

-By utilizing PyTorch's broadcasting capabilities, we process the entire batch and all input features simultaneously.
+Broadcasting handles the entire batch and all input features in one pass.

 3. The Forward Pass